joaogaspar00/joaogaspar00.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcom to my Profile 😎"
+title: "Welcome to my Profile 😎"
 author_profile: true
 redirect_from:
   - /about/